creative-introvert/tons-of-tests/README.md

 # tots (tons-of-tests)

-`tons-of-test`, (or `tots` for short, ) is a test runner, simlar to [Jest](https://jestjs.io/), [vitest](https://vitest.dev/) or [ava](https://github.com/avajs/ava), that focuses on testing predictive functions (e.g. search, auto-complete, or ML).
+A specialized test runner for predictive functions, focusing on scenarios where 100% accuracy isn't expected or practical.
+Similar to Jest, vitest, or ava, but designed specifically for testing search, auto-complete, ML models, and statistical functions.

-## When you SHOULD use `tots`
+## When to Use

-- you have tons of test cases, and your tests purely compare inputs and outputs of the function under test
-- you are testing a statistical model, or a predictive function, where 100% successful test results are impossible or impractical
+✅ **Perfect for:**
+- Large test suites comparing input/output pairs
+- Statistical/ML model testing where perfect accuracy isn't possible
-- you are testing a (flaky) legacy system
+- Testing flaky legacy systems

-## When you SHOULD NOT use `tots`

-- when your tests are few, and predominantely example-based; use the conventional test runners instead (jest, ava, vitest)
-- when you require your testing framework to do all sorts of magic (auto-mocking, spies, etc)
+❌ **Not recommended for:**
+- Small, example-based test suites (use Jest/vitest instead)
+- Tests requiring advanced mocking or spy functionality

+## Key Design Notes

+1. **Library-based**: Unlike Jest/vitest, tots is imported as a library rather than used as a standalone runtime
+2. **Effect-based**: Requires [effect](https://effect.website/) as a dependency - your tested functions must return an [Effect](https://effect.website/docs/guides/essentials/the-effect-type)

+> ⚠️ **Note**: This library is in alpha.
+Expect frequent breaking changes without warning.
+A beta phase with migration guidance is planned.

-## Before Getting Started
+## Getting Started

-Before looking at code examples, some notes on the design:

-1. Unlike tools like jest or vitest, tots's CLI does not provide a runtime, but is imported as a library.
-Check the ["Why No Runtime?" section](#why-no-runtime) on the reasoning.
-2. Though only required minimally, the library depends on using [effect](https://effect.website/) (the missing standard library for TypeScript).
-At minimum, your function under test has to return an [Effect](https://effect.website/docs/guides/essentials/the-effect-type).
-   If your function doesn't already do so, checkout the [Usage](#usage) below, to see how to trivially convert it.

-Further, a cautionary note on stability:

-- The library is still in alpha, and will, regularly, without warning, release breaking changes.
-- A beta phase is planned, which will keep releasing breaking changes, but provide guidance on migration paths, or even code-mods for automatic migration.

-## Usage

-With your package manager of choice, install the following packages:
+### Installation

+Install the required packages with your preferred package manager:

 ```bash
 @creative-introvert/tons-of-tests